tsmanner/terrasa-private/planning.md

 If they show the secret lab and can convince them that something bad is going on here, then they will be warned and told to return what they took from the shop above.
 The <a href="https://www.dndbeyond.com/monsters/{{ 'Death Dog' | downcase | split: ' ' | join: '-' }}">Death Dog</a> will freak out the guards a bit and definitely points to something nefarious, so that'll help them out with the whole "something is up" narrative.
 Gromag will still have to answer for the assault, which can start with a chaperoned conversation with Kiwa.

 **Lead:** If you return what you took from the shop, we can let it go, considering what you found here today.
 The assault, I'm afraid, I can't ignore.
-Regardless of your intentions, you committed violence against a man innocent of all of this.
-You may speak with him now if you wish, otherwise, we will need to contact you in a few days if he wishes to press charges.
+Regardless of your intentions, you committed violence against an innocent man.
+You can talk to him now if you want, otherwise, we will need to contact you in a few days if he wants press charges.
 I'll need an item of yours as collateral, we can't have you skipping town without resolving this after all.

 If they decide to check the cellar door right away, it starts an investigation by the town's guard into the party.
 Add a few random events that involve them being caught or tracked down by investigators, town's guard members, and bounty hunters (yeah, they're totally on the job board now).
 The investigation specifically centers on Gromag and Llaska, with some ancillary interest in Gluteus and Caltrop, but they're not certain if those two are involved.
 Kilvin was not seen by Kiwa, so he is not implicated unless they're caught.
 Flyers posted for Gromag and Llaska may make their way back to Mayua, who will confront the party by asking them to see her in her office.
 When they arrive: